IRS Forms

 What Form 7204 actually does

 Form 7204 is titled, Consent To Extend the Time To Assess Tax Related to Contested Foreign Income Taxes, Provisional Foreign Tax Credit Agreement.
 That title tells the story.
 You are consenting to extend the IRS assessment period for only those U.S. tax items that depend on the contested foreign income taxes, and you are making the formal election to claim a provisional credit under the regulations while the contest is pending.
-This is not a blanket waiver, it is targeted to the contested items and the related years.
+This is not a blanket waiver, it is targeted to the contested items and the related years, including any tax year affected by the contested foreign income tax such as a carryforward year, not just the original year on which the credit was first claimed.

 Why that matters for you